How to Read an Income Report from The Closing Docs

 2. Combined Net Income Summary

-The Combined Net Income Summary uses all of the applicant group’s income data to produce the Total Combined Net Income, 3-month Average Combined Net Income, 12-month Average Monthly Combined Net Income, and Total Combined Irregular Income, similar to the individual income report.
+The Combined Net Income Summary uses all of the applicant group’s income data to produce the recurring, non-recurring, and total income calculations, similar to the individual income report.

-Below the combined applicant summaries are the individual summaries for each applicant.
-This break out allows you to analyze an individual’s financial health separate from the overall household.
+Below the overall summary are the individual summaries for each applicant.
+This breakdown allows you to analyze an individual’s financial health independently from the overall household.